Existence of quasi-stationary distributions for spectrally positive L\'evy processes on the half-line: Introduction

 \end{Thm}

-As a consequence of Theorem \ref{thm:spectralBottom}, we have the following corollary, which gives a simple criterion for the existence of quasi-stationary distributions.
-From this corollary we see that the Gaussian coefficient does not affect the existence of quasi-stationary distributions under the assumption \eqref{eq22}.
+As a consequence of Theorem \ref{thm:spectralBottom}, we have the following corollary, which gives a simple criterion for existence of quasi-stationary distributions.
+From this corollary we see that the Gaussian coefficient does not affect existence of quasi-stationary distributions as long as \eqref{eq22} is satisfied.

-\begin{Cor} For a spectrally positive L\'evy process, a quasi-stationary distribution exists if and only if the following holds:
+\begin{Cor} For a spectrally positive L\'evy process $X$, a quasi-stationary distribution exists if and only if the following holds:

 \end{Cor}